 - New guidelines for management of urinary, gastrointestinal, respiratory, and soft tissue infections

-Specially designed for the needs of busy clinicians, Harvard Medical School faculty provide outcomes-driven and evidence-based answers to questions that PHYSICIANS, NPs and PAs face every day, such as ...
+Specially designed for the needs of busy clinicians, this course features Harvard Medical School faculty who provide outcomes-driven and evidence-based answers to questions that PHYSICIANS, NPs and PAs face every day:

 - How can I interpret the results of different tests for latent tuberculosis?

 - How should I manage recurrent C. difficile?

 - What are the recommendations for the new pneumococcal vaccines?

-- What can we expect with the upcoming flu season?
+- What can we expect with the upcoming respiratory virus season?